bytebutcher/bundler.sh/README.md

   -o OUTPUT_SCRIPT
     Specify the filename for the generated executable bundle.

+  -f
+    Force overwriting the output file if it already exists.

   -p
     Prompt for a password that will be used to encrypt the bundled scripts.

+  -h
+    Display this help message and exit.
 ```

 ## Examples